Categories

 Fortunately for me, in those days Joanne feared God and always accepted anything that was written in the Bible, even though she could not always put it into practice with a smile…

-I, on the other hand, wanted her to be not only submissive to me, but mostly happy!
-And with my demands I was causing much sadness to this young girl who did not hesitate to marry me (and I would add, who sacrificed herself to make me happy).
+I, on the other hand, wanted her to be not only submissive to me, but most of all happy!
+And with my demands, I was causing much sadness to this young girl who, as I thought, did not hesitate to marry me and sacrifice herself to make me happy).
 Woe to me!

 Our individual personalities did not help us live harmoniously: